-MSA-4 has a strong home-school connection.
-In 2016-17, MSA-4 administrators and teachers conducted 19 home visits (10%) to talk with students and their families about the Charter School, the student's goals and progress, and family concerns.
-Many of the students visited were seniors or students who were struggling.
+MSA-6 has a strong home-school connection.
+In 2017-18, MSA-6 administrators and teachers conducted 21 home visits (13% of our students) to talk with students and their families about the Charter School, the student's goals and progress, and family concerns.
+Many of the students visited were new students or students who were struggling.
 We are striving to increase this program moving forward.
 Often, home visits reveal new ways or opportunities that school can offer to a student in order for him/her to thrive more.